Epidemics on random intersection graphs: Main results and heuristics

-By symmetry, the initial infective in $\mathcal{E}^{(n)}(A,B,\mathcal{I})$, $i$ say, may be chosen by picking an individual uniformly at random from the population excluding $j$.
-Thus, if $j$'s susceptibility set process goes extinct before reaching size $\log n$ then the probability that $j$'s susceptibility set contains the initial infective (and hence that $j$ is ultimately infected by the epidemic) tends to zero as $n \to \infty$.
-Suppose instead that $j$'s susceptibility set process does reach size $\log n$.
-Then we choose the initial infective $i$ as above, construct the forward epidemic process from $i$ and determine whether or not the latter intersects the $\log n$ individuals in $j$'s partially constructed susceptibility set.
-If it does then $j$ is ultimately infected by the epidemic, otherwise $j$ remains uninfected.
+By symmetry, the initial infective in $\mathcal{E}^{(n)}(A,B,\mathcal {I})$, $i$ say, may be chosen by picking an individual uniformly at random from the population excluding $j$.
+Thus, if $j$'s susceptibility set process goes extinct before reaching generation $t_n$ then the probability that $j$'s susceptibility set contains the initial infective (and hence that $j$ is infected during the epidemic) tends to zero as $n \to\infty$.
+Suppose instead that $j$'s susceptibility set process does reach generation $t_n$.
+Then we choose the initial infective $i$ as above, construct the forward epidemic process from $i$ and determine whether or not the latter intersects the [at least $(\log n)^c$ and at most $n^\varepsilon$] individuals in generation $t_n$ of $j$'s partially constructed susceptibility set.
+If it does then $j$ is infected during the epidemic, otherwise $j$ remains uninfected.

 Recall that the forward epidemic process originating from $i$ is approximated by the branching process $\mathcal{Z}^f$.
-If $\mathcal{Z}^f$ goes extinct then, in the limit as $n \to \infty$, there are only finitely many individuals infected in the epidemic and hence the probability that the epidemic intersects $j$'s partially constructed susceptibility set tends to zero.
-If $\mathcal{Z}^f$ does not go extinct then, by exploiting a lower bounding branching process for the epidemic process, we show in Section~\ref{pfinalsizethm} that, as $n \to \infty$, the epidemic process almost surely infects $\Theta(n)$ individuals and hence the probability that it intersects $j$'s partially constructed susceptibility set tends to one.
+If $\mathcal {Z}^f$ goes extinct, then in the limit as $n \to\infty$, there are only finitely many individuals infected in the epidemic and hence the probability that the epidemic intersects generation $t_n$ of $j$'s partially constructed susceptibility set tends to zero.
+If $\mathcal {Z}^f$ does not go extinct, then by exploiting a lower bounding branching process for the epidemic process, we show in Section~\ref{pfinalsizethm} that, as $n \to\infty$, the epidemic process almost surely infects $\Theta(n)$ individuals and hence the probability that it intersects generation $t_n$ of $j$'s partially constructed susceptibility set tends to one.